 A wooden rocking horse has a certain sentimental feel.
 Of course wood is associated with life, nature and the outdoors – it’s something wise and represents the circle of life.
 Such a beautiful contrast with a delicate newborn baby.

-Don’t Forget The Card!
+Don’t Forget The New Baby Greeting Card!

 Adding a personal touch is so important.
 We love a handmade card.
-Even if you’re not the next Piccasso, it’s always the thought that counts.
+Even if you’re not the next Picasso, it’s always the thought that counts.
 If you have children yourself, how about getting them involved!
 Arrange a craft morning with your own children to create wonderful handmade stationary and cards for the new parents.
 Another option is choosing more personalised stores.
 Try shopping local to support local artists and businesses.

 Let’s Be Practical